 Cost: Free (+$5-10 for lunch)

-If you’re on a budget, visiting the National Gallery Singapore in downtown Singapore should be on your list.
+If you’re on a budget, visiting the National Gallery Singapore in downtown Singapore should be on your list of places to visit in Singapore.
 It contains the world’s largest public collection of Singaporean and Southeast Asian art.

-An added bonus is that this museum helps to showcase and further the development of art and artists in the region.
+An added bonus is that the National Gallery helps to showcase and further the development of art and artists in the Southeast Asia region.
 Something that is certainly worth supporting.

 Orchard Road is a street packed with high-end shopping malls.
 It’s a luxury wonderland for the richest travellers who visit Singapore for the shopping.